seppmail/SEPPmail365cloud/130-preview.md

 3. The customer/partner needs to know the domains to be migrated, the cloud region and the routing mode for this tenant
 4. Check if MX Records are set properly (MX ==> SEPPMail in Inline mode, MX ==> Microsoft in Parallel Mode)

-## Step 2/5 - Install the preview release of seppmail365cloud
+## Step 2/5 - Install the current preview release of seppmail365cloud

 ```powershell
 Set-Location ~